Synopsis: The Queen's Gambit (Series 2020)

 Plot Overview

-Early Life and Introduction to Chess Anya Taylor-Joy as Beth Harmon, who becomes an orphan at 8 when her mother dies in a car accident.
+Early Life and Introduction to Chess Anya Taylor-Joy stars as Beth Harmon, an orphan at the age of 8 when her mother is killed in a car accident.
 She is sent to the Methuen Home for Girls in Lexington, Kentucky.
-The orphanage halts this by administering tranquilizer pills, thus Beth’s early addiction to such drugs.
-Down in the basement of the orphanage, she encounters the custodian, Mr. Shaibel, who teaches her to play chess.
-After a bit of an uphill battle, Mr. Shaibel realizes Beth is something special and agrees to teach her.
+The orphanage, on the one hand, to keep the children out of trouble, gave them tranquilizer pills.
+Hence, Beth’s early addiction to them.
+In one location, the basement of the orphans' home, she first met the custodian (lessor of the place), Mr. Shaibel, who taught her chess.
+After some convincing, Mr. Shaibel finally comes to terms with the fact that Beth Harmon is not only a child but also a special one and he agrees to teach her.

-Triumphant Finale In the final climactic game against the reigning world champion Vasily Borgov, Beth vanquishes her need for tranquilizers, relying on purely her natural talent.
-Her win over Borgov represents not just her skill at chess but her victory over personal demons.
-Beth ends the series as a virtually unknown woman in Moscow living in tranquility, as she's achieving international success.
+Triumphant Finale In the final deciding game with the reigning world champion Vasily Borgov, Beth overcomes her sober self, and uses natural talent alone to win.
+Her triumph over Borgov does not only bespeak her chess mastery but also the victory over her inner demons.
+Beth ends the series as a virtually unknown woman in Moscow living in tranquility, as she is achieving international success.

 Character Details